 Baby Parrot Feeding Schedule

-According to VCA Hospitals, the amount and how often you feed a baby parrot is age and growth rate-dependent.
-Young birds need regular feeding and eat more often than older birds.
+The amount and how often you feed a baby parrot depends on its age and growth rate.
+Young birds need regular feeding and eat more frequently than older birds.

 The following guidelines set out how much food the average baby parrot needs.
 All feeding should be carried out between 6 am and midnight:

-- 3-4 weeks: Feed 4-5 times daily, every 4 hours.
-The bird can be put into a cage with a low perch and a shallow water bowl at four weeks old.
+• 3-4 weeks: Feed 4-5 times daily, every 4 hours.
+The parrot can be put into a cage with a low perch and a shallow water bowl at four weeks old.

-- 7 weeks: Place the bird in a large cage with pellets in cups scattered across the floor.
+• 7 weeks: Put the parrot in a large cage with pellets in cups scattered across the floor.

 After feeding, examine the crop.
-While the bird has few feathers, you can see if the crop is full.
-However, an examination using the thumb and index finger enables you to check the crop’s fullness.
+While the parrot has few feathers, you can see if the crop is full.
+An examination with the thumb and index finger enables you to check the crop’s fullness.

 Healthy parrots should respond well to every feed, and the crop should empty between feedings.
 They should also produce regular droppings.